thinkst/opencanary/README.md

 Features
 ----------

-* Recieve email alerts as soon as potential threats are detected, highlighting the threat source IP address and where the breach may have taken place.
+* Receive email alerts as soon as potential threats are detected, highlighting the threat source IP address and where the breach may have taken place.

 Prerequisites
 ----------------